yogjasonhub/PersonalProjectsHub/README.md

 All my personal projects I've ever created

-You need to download the openCV library and merge the directories into an IDE like visual studios in order to run this cpp code.
+You need to download the openCV library and merge the directories into the solution file properties in order to run this cpp code.